DipsSingh/Explore-Portfolio/index.md

 ---

 ## About Me
-***Instructional Designer and Learning Experience Creator***, building on a career as a Computer Science & AI Educator to craft innovative, digital-first learning.
+***Instructional Designer and Learning Experience Designer***, building on a career as a Computer Science & AI Educator to craft innovative, digital-first learning.
 My journey blends **teaching expertise, creativity, and technology skills**, enabling me to design impactful learning experiences for the future of education and corporate training.